Soda Club

 Is Soda Club good for a special occasion?

 Yes, with caveats about format.
-Soda Club holds a Michelin Bib Gourmand (2024) and offers a genuinely distinctive room — velvet chairs, copper accents, stained glass lamps — that reads as occasion-worthy without requiring a high-end budget.
+Soda Club holds a Michelin Bib Gourmand (2024) and offers a genuinely distinctive room; velvet chairs, copper accents, stained glass lamps; that reads as occasion-worthy without requiring a high-end budget.
 At $$ pricing, it works well for a birthday or intimate dinner, particularly if both diners are comfortable with an entirely plant-based menu.
 For a large celebratory group, confirm space availability first, as seat count is not published.

 Is Soda Club worth the price?

 At $$, Soda Club is one of the stronger value cases in New York City.
-A Michelin Bib Gourmand specifically recognises good food at moderate prices, which is exactly what this restaurant delivers: house-made pastas, seasonal vegan dishes, and natural wines in a well-designed room on Avenue A. You are not paying a premium for concept alone — the kitchen executes at a level the price does not demand.
+A Michelin Bib Gourmand specifically recognises good food at moderate prices, which is exactly what this restaurant delivers: house-made pastas, seasonal vegan dishes, natural wines in a well-designed room on Avenue A. You are not paying a premium for concept alone; the kitchen executes at a level the price does not demand.
 If you want Italian pasta at this price without the plant-based constraint, you have other options in the East Village; but for vegan Italian, Soda Club has no obvious peer at this tier.

 Is Soda Club good for solo dining?

 Yes.
-The East Village location, vintage-bar aesthetic, and ambient energy of the room make solo dining comfortable rather than conspicuous.
+The East Village location, vintage-bar aesthetic, ambient energy of the room make solo dining comfortable rather than conspicuous.
 At $$ pricing, a solo meal through anti-pasti and a pasta course is an easy spend to justify.
 The natural wine list gives you something to consider at the table.
 Soda Club does not present as a destination where a solo diner would feel out of place.

 What should a first-timer know about Soda Club?

-The menu is entirely plant-based — no exceptions.
+The menu is entirely plant-based; no exceptions.
 Chef Pedro Allende's kitchen works within Italian structure (anti-pasti, pasta, seasonal vegetables) and executes it well enough to earn a Michelin Bib Gourmand in 2024, but the frame is firmly vegan.
 First-timers coming from conventional Italian should calibrate expectations: the kitchen is not trying to replicate meat dishes, it is working with the category's natural ingredients.
-Book ahead — a Bib Gourmand at $$ in the East Village fills tables.
+Book ahead; a Bib Gourmand at $$ in the East Village fills tables.